CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_definition.html.markdown

   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `properties`:(HashMap) - Type to capture the properties of a workflow definition.
 Some of these properties are passed to workflow execution instance.
 This complex property has following sub-properties:
+  + `cloneable`:(bool)(Computed) When set to false workflow is not cloneable.
+It is set to true only if Workflow is not internal and it does not have any internal tasks.
   + `enable_debug`:(bool) Enabling this flag will capture request and response details as debug logs for tasks that are using workflow.BatchApi for implementation.
 For other tasks in the workflow which are not based on workflow.BatchApi logs will not be generated.
   + `external_meta`:(bool) When set to false the workflow is owned by the system and used for internal services.
 Such workflows cannot be directly used by external entities.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.